 The annual total number of human-caused polar bear mortalities from a sub-population allowed under quota(s), Total Allowable Harvest, Total Allowable Take, and\or voluntary agreements.
-Potential maximum removals do not include credits applied for and approved under the flexible quota system in Nunavut.

 3. Historic Trend Assessment

 3.1 Steps to Assess Historic Trend

 Compare current population estimate with the first documented and comparable historic population estimate.
 When a current estimate is directly comparable to an historic estimate, a designation without any qualifier (i.e. reduced, stable, or increased) may be used.